lklkevin/pear/README.md

 - Users can download the generated problems and answers in a structured PDF format.
 - Ensures a clean and printable format for exam preparation.

+### **5. Saving Exams (Account Bearers Only)**
+- Users can choose to save their exams to a database for access later.
+- Users can choose a public privacy option, which would allow other users to view the exam's content, or keep it private

+### **6. Browsing Exams**
+- Users can search for public exams.
+- Users can view popular and their own exams.

+### **7. Favouriting Exams**
+- Users can favourite an exam and view it later under a favourite tab.

+### **8. Account creation**
+- Users can sign up for an account using a username or password or externally using Google.
+- Logining in will provide users with more options for their exam creation (see 5.)

 ## **Instructions for Use**